kaydoh/ArkoudaWeeklyCall/README.md

 # ArkoudaWeeklyCall
 Info and slides used for the weekly Arkouda zoom call

-The meeting is a 30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.
+30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.

 This repo will probably hold PDFs mostly.